 You see, many times when we are waiting for God to act, we fear because we worry He won’t do things the way WE want!
-If we trust and put our faith that if God acts according to His will it is always best, we won’t fear the outcome.

 It is when we pray according to OUR will instead of His that we have problems!

 God’s Will, Not Ours